 Since the set of outgoing and ingoing homogeneous solutions is not unique, using the linear combinations of Eqs. \eqref{eq:out} and \eqref{eq:down}, we can recast a new basis of homogeneous solutions.
-It indeed is convenient to compute the inhomogeneous solutions with such set basis.
+It indeed is convenient to compute the inhomogeneous solutions with such a set basis.
 Note that the homogeneous solutions are expanded as the power series near the boundary (either $r\rightarrow \infty$ or $r \rightarrow r_h$), and one can compute the initial values at the boundaries for Eq. \eqref{eq:master}, then obtain the global homogeneous solutions using the numerical method.
 The full details of the boundary expansions can be seen in \cite{Zhu:2018tzi}.

-For the source term in the Eq. \eqref{eq:master}, one can express the following form using the dirac delta functions
+For the source term in the Eq. \eqref{eq:master}, one can express the following form using the Dirac delta functions

-where $B_{lm}$, $D_{lm}$, $F_{lm}$, and $H_{lm}$ can be given by the orbital elements of point particle.
-In term of the source terms and homogeneous solutions, the inhomogeneous solution can be expressed as a piecewise function as following \cite{Zhu:2018tzi}
+where $B_{lm}$, $D_{lm}$, $F_{lm}$, and $H_{lm}$ can be given by the orbital elements of the point particle.
+In terms of the source terms and homogeneous solutions, the inhomogeneous solution can be expressed as a piecewise function as following \cite{Zhu:2018tzi}

 where $\Theta$ is the Heaviside step function.
 The normalization coefficients are satisfied by the following linear system (involving the Wronskian matrix)

 where all functions related to $r$ can be computed at $r=r_0$.